 Biography

-Rebekah teaches on postgraduate courses in education at the University of Cumbria.
+Rebekah is the Programme Leader for the 'PgC in Learning and Teaching in Professional and Higher Education'.
+She also teaches on a range of other postgraduate courses in education including the MA in Education Professional Practice and PGCE non-QTS.
 Her background is in secondary Religious Studies, and she has worked in schools in Lincolnshire, Birmingham and Blackburn.
 Her first role in a school was as a teaching assistant, supporting young people with a range of special educational needs.
 More recently, Rebekah also held a post as a teaching and learning coordinator, during which time she became interested in metacognitive learning approaches and opportunities for peer to peer staff learning.

 Before coming to the University of Cumbria, Rebekah spent a short period of time in a democratic German free school for children aged 6-17 (Freischule).
 She is currently a primary school governor.
-As a result of her experiences, Rebekah is interested in how educational experiences vary between different contexts and enjoys learning about different approaches to education in schools as well as home education.
+As a result of her experiences, Rebekah is interested in how educational experiences vary between different contexts and enjoys learning about different approaches to education in schools, across adult education settings and in home education.
 She is committed to research and practice which challenges educational inequality.

 Qualifications and memberships